Freddy vs. Jason

-Freddy vs. Jason was released in the United States on August 15, 2003.
-The film received mixed reviews from critics but grossed over $116 million worldwide, making it the highest-grossing film in each series.
-The film marks Robert Englund's final cinematic appearance as Freddy Krueger.
-A sequel and crossover with the Evil Dead franchise was planned, but it was ultimately scrapped and turned into a comic book limited series, Freddy vs. Jason vs. Ash, and its follow-up The Nightmare Warriors.
+Freddy vs. Jason was released by New Line Cinema in the United States on August 15, 2003.
+Despite mixed reviews from critics, the film grossed $116.6 million worldwide, making it the highest-grossing film in the Friday the 13th franchise, and the second highest-grossing film in the A Nightmare on Elm Street franchise, only behind the 2010 remake.
+The film marks Englund's final portrayal as Krueger and was the last released film in each franchise's continuity before their respective remake and reboot.
+A sequel and crossover with the Evil Dead franchise, Freddy vs. Jason vs. Ash, was planned but later repurposed as a comic book limited series, along with a follow-up subtitled The Nightmare Warriors.